RayYuqian/reversible-de/README.md

-# Differential Evolution with Reversible Linear Transformations
+# Evolution Strategies Applied to Gene Repressilator System
-This repository contains code required to reproduce experiments carried out in the following paper:
+This repository contains code required to reproduce experiments carried out in the following thesis:
-* Jakub M. Tomczak, Ewelina Weglarz-Tomczak, Agoston E. Eiben, "Differential Evolution with Reversible Linear Transformations", GECCO, 2020 [arXiv preprint](https://arxiv.org/abs/2002.02869)
+* Yuqian L., "Evolution Strategies Applied to Gene Repressilator System", 2020

 ## Requirements
 The code requires: